ttsunion/Deep-Expression/README.md

 Therefore, I wanna to open up Deep Express framework, to synthesis audio signals from text directly.

 In previous frameworks, people tended to normalized wave data, and may eventually loss of sound rhythm.
-In Deep Express, I am planning to training my model using 16 bit intergers directly.
+In Deep Express, model was trained by using 16bit-interger signals directly.

-This project is under revisement...............

 # Step1
 python preprocess.py